TeamIRI/darkshield-api-demos/s3/README.md

 The masked files will be placed under the *masked* key in the original bucket.

-The *results.json* for each masked file will be placed in a local folder which shares the name with the original file that was masked.
+The *results.json* for each masked file will be placed inside of the *results* folder.

 The setup script will also download the NER and sentence detection models from the [OpenNLP website](http://opennlp.sourceforge.net/models-1.5/) if not present